chrissarmstrong/seeking-manifold/content/Experiment Ideas/Neural Cellular Automata.md

 [^2]: The minicolumns in the brain don't just have local interactions, hence my thinking also about central signalling and hierarchy.

-[^3]: The NCAs are also somehow reminiscent of Hinton's capsule idea, but that analogy isn't yet well formed for me.
+[^3]: The NCA are also somehow reminiscent of Hinton's capsule idea, but that analogy isn't yet well formed for me.